Australia’s Privacy Act 1988: An Insight

 - To facilitate an effective credit reporting system as well as ensure the privacy of individuals

-- To enable free flow of information across the country borders while maintaining the privacy of individuals
+- To enable the free flow of information across the country's borders while maintaining the privacy of individuals

 - To provide a means for individuals to complain about an alleged interference with their privacy

 - To implement Australia’s international obligation concerning privacy